berezinan/graphity/README.md

 The project was driven by the need to process very large source code arrays for 1C business platform projects.
 The largest projects have an uncompressed text size of approximately 5 gigabytes.

-Added support for the 1C programming language (BSL) has been added to the project.
+Support for the 1C programming language (BSL) has been added to the project.

 The data access layer has been redesigned: the GraphBackend abstraction has been introduced, and graph storage in ArkadaDB has been implemented (improving memory efficiency by a factor of 300).